 Our process begins with scientific accuracy.
 The first steps employ a technology undreamt of in Remington’s day: A 3D laser scanner captured every minute detail of The Broncho Buster casting #23, in our collection and The Rattlesnake casting #14.
 The scanning data is then employed to create a positive copy in resin.
 This hyper accurate copy is then employed to make molds and continue production in a manner similar to Remington’s day, all under the direct supervision of the Remington Museum’s curator.
-If you would like to learn more, please contact Laura Foster.
+If you would like to learn more, please contact Laura Desmond.

 We consider the completed castings to be without question the finest reproductions of The Broncho Buster and The Rattlesnake ever created.
 Each cast is numbered and marked.

 Discussion of the digital Broncho Buster with Todd Moe from North Country Public Radio (NCPR).

 The Frederic Remington Art Museum has come into possession of a small reserve of century-old reproductions of select Remington masterpieces.
 Created for Collier’s Magazine in the first decade of the last century, these prints are mounted on acid-free paper with UV shielded glass within gorgeous, historically correct wood frames.

 Each print comes with a certificate of authenticity attesting to its pedigree.
 Supply is limited and we will no longer be able to offer these unique treasures after our supply is exhausted.

 The "Frederic Remington Art Museum Tribute" is a working Winchester Model 94 rifle in caliber .30-30.
 This model was introduced during Remington's career.